There are gardens waiting

 Licensed via OneLicense.net, Contact: Bret.firstname.lastname@example.org

 This refrain was written and recorded as part of a 2017 earth-care song cycle, “Singing Prayers for the Earth.”
 Sometimes the message feels like a word of hope, sometimes encouragement, and sometimes just feels like a deep fact.
-It’s nice to sing this song all by itself, bracketed with a little silence.
-It works as a closing song to a gathering.
+It’s nice to sing this song all by itself, usually done twice.
+It also works as a gateway to reflection, doing it several times and bracketed with space for silence.
+It works well as a closing song to a gathering.
 Some communities have sung it after serving communion.
 The song obviously strikes a new chord today in 2020 with the pandemic.

 The recording intersperses singing with readings of earth-healing (below).
 I’d encourage you to use the earth-care readings, or find new ones to connect with your context and longings.